honojs/website/getting-started/supabase-functions.md

 curl  --location  'http://127.0.0.1:54321/functions/v1/hello-world/hello'
 ```

-This request should return the text "Hello World from Supabase Edge Function!".
+This request should return the text "Hello from hono-server!".

 ## 4. Deploy